Intellectual Property Policy

 C. Signing of Intellectual Property Agreement

 All members of the Boston University Community who are employed in a research capacity are required to sign the Boston University Intellectual Property Agreement upon hire.
-(Appendix A.) Individuals employed at other institutions who are given faculty appointments at Boston University for the sole purpose of teaching and who are not conducting any research activities or developing any copyrightable works involving Boston University Resources are not required to sign the Intellectual Property Agreement.
+In addition, all members of the Community who conduct funded research or training at Boston University are required to sign the Agreement (Appendix A).
+Individuals employed at other institutions who are given faculty appointments at Boston University for the sole purpose of teaching and who are not conducting any research activities or developing any copyrightable works involving Boston University Resources are not required to sign the Intellectual Property Agreement.